pittcat/codex.nvim/README.md

 # codex.nvim

 Lightweight Neovim integration for OpenAI Codex CLI.
-Opens the Codex TUI in a terminal split, or runs non‑interactive `codex exec` with prompts from Neovim (including visual selections).
+Opens the Codex TUI in a terminal split.

 This plugin follows the structure of `base.nvim` and references ideas from `claudecode.nvim`, but is intentionally minimal.